jkcolem/Husky_with_Freespace_Segmentation/README.md

 Step 1.
 Follow Turtlebot3 Gazebo Simulation Packages: https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/ .
 This allow us to have the teleoporation for the Husky.

-Note: You will need ROS2
+Note: You will need ROS2 Humble

 Step 2.
 There is a file where you can change the max velocity and angular velocity of the teleoperation [ Will update how to accesses this in a future update to readme]